Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Tell me about her."

 Ava shook her head.
-"I’ll let her tell her own story… left here."
+"I’ll let her tell her own story... left here."

 If Ava hadn’t pointed it out, Allison would never have seen the trail between the trees.
 It barely deserved the word.
 "Damn!
 How’d you find this place?"